Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: UK Biobank Application

 Our motivating data set is from the UK Biobank, a large-scale biomedical database containing imaging data from predominately healthy individuals.
 With a target of 100,000 subjects, there is currently imaging data available for 40,000 participants \citep{miller2016}.
-We refer the reader to \cite{miller2016} and \cite{alfaro-almagro2018} for a detailed description of the scanning and processing protocols.
+We refer the reader to \cite{miller2016} for a detailed description of the scanning and processing protocols.
+Our goal is to map the influence of risk factors on the incidence of matter hyperintensities to understand their potential clinical significance and how they may contribute to neurological and cognitive deficits.
 Our data set consists of $N =$\ 38,331 subjects for which white matter hyperintensity binary lesion masks have been generated via the automatic lesion segmentation algorithm BIANCA \citep{griffanti2016}.
 The binary lesion maps in subject space are then registered to a common 2mm MNI template across subjects.
 Each 3D binary image with voxel size $2\times2\times2$ mm$^3$ and dimensions $91\times109\times91$ contains a total of 902,629 voxel locations.
-Our region of interest lies in the white matter tract of the brain and hence the total number of voxels is restricted to $M =$\ 54,728 by masking the 3D-lesion masks.
-We are interested in modeling the influence of age on lesion incidence while accounting for the confounding variables sex, head size scaling and the interaction of age and sex \citep{alfaro-almagro2021}.
+Our region of interest lies in the white matter tracts of the brain and hence the total number of voxels is restricted to $M =$\ 54,728 by masking the 3D-lesion masks.
+We are interested in modeling the influence of age on lesion incidence while accounting for the confounding variables sex, head size scaling factor and the interaction of age and sex.
+In order to ensure interpretability across studies we have chosen confounds based on research by \cite{alfaro-almagro2021} where a head size scaling factor is commonly included to normalize brain tissue volumes for head size compared to the MNI template.
 The mean age of the participants in our study is $63.6$ years ($\pm\ 7.5$ years) and $53.04\%$ of individuals are female (20,332 women).